pnd280/complexity/README.md

 2. `pnpm clean-zip`
 3. Load the extension from the zip file in the `package` folder.

-The mozilla add-on version is available at `moz` branch.
+The mozilla add-on version is available at the [moz](https://github.com/pnd280/complexity/tree/moz) branch.

 ## Limitations

+- DX on mozilla-based browsers is non-existent due to a non-compatible dev dependency [@crxjs/vite-plugin](https://github.com/crxjs/chrome-extension-tools).
 - UI tweaks are prone to breakage due to frequent/unexpected changes in the host page.
 And it will take some time for the review process to be passed.
-- Poor e2e test coverage: Due to the nature of the project, coupled with the agressive Cloudflare protection of the host page itself, it is almost impossible to run e2e tests, let alone CI/CD (will soon figure this out).
+- No e2e test: the aforementioned downsides, coupled with the agressive Cloudflare protection of the host page itself, it is almost impossible to run e2e tests (will soon figure this out).

 ## Contributing